 The degree program is primarily designed to support the educational advancement of place bound, time bound students in an online course delivery format; however, students on campus also may access the degree program.

-The overall goal of the program is to prepare Master’s level graduates for professional, practitioner, and educator opportunities in agriculture, so that they may provide leadership and disseminate knowledge to an increasingly complex society.
+The overall goal of the program is to prepare Master’s level graduates for professional, practitioner, and educator opportunities in agricultural and related fields, so that they may provide leadership and disseminate knowledge to an increasingly complex society.

 MS in Agriculture Program Objectives

 - To prepare students to become experts in professional fields related to agriculture.